revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 </details>

 ---
-55. What is the output of below print statement?
+55. What is the output of the following print statement?
 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)
 ```python3
 print(3%6)